-Council is now requested to consider the nominations provided at Attachment 2 of this Report and subsequently appoint a community representative to fill the vacant North Ward position on the Strategic Community Reference Group.
+Council is now requested to consider the nominations provided at Attachment 2 of Report CJ142-08/18 and subsequently appoint a community representative to fill the vacant North Ward position on the Strategic Community Reference Group.

 In 2012, Council established the SCRG as a new participation mechanism for the external provision of advice to Council.
 The Group consists of appointed community representatives from each ward, elected members and seconded experts utilised on an as-needs basis.